epfl-ada/ada-2023-project-crunchychicken/README.md

 # ada-2023-project-crunchychicken

 # TODO
+- read each others ideas and see how we can implement the chosen idea with the dataframes we have
 - check how to use wiki and freebase id with wikidata
 - Optional: check for a scrapper on wikidata + IMDb or other